Guides

 }

-The entire stack trace is included as a string property in this example.
-Some third-party frameworks such as Structlog, support structured stack traces in JSON format, which is highly preferable:
+The entire stack trace is included as a string property in this instance.
+Some frameworks such as Structlog, support structured stack traces in JSON format, which is highly preferable:

 {